Maintenance of Certification for Medical Physics

 What happens to a continuous certificate if all Continuing Certification (MOC) requirements are not satisfied?

-What if I get behind on my CE, SA-CE, or PQI requirements?
+What if I get behind on my CE or PQI requirements?
 Can I lose my certificate?

 Yes, if you get too far behind, your Continuing Certification (MOC) public reporting status and certificate may be affected.